Author: Paul A. Bartz

 Holy Scripture offers us nothing that is contrary to scientific law.
 Hypotheses and theories are tentative scientific attempts to explain something, such as the origin of the universe, or life.
 These tentative explanations may contradict Scripture when they are offered by those who do not accept the truth of the Bible.
 But scientific laws are expressions of principles which are so well established as fact that they are beyond question.

 The first of the three most basic scientific laws is the First Law of Thermodynamics.
 This law states that neither matter nor energy may be created or destroyed, but they may change forms.
 This law of science suggests that matter must be eternal.
 But this conflicts with the Second Law of Thermodynamics, which indicates that if matter and energy had always existed, the universe today would be nothing but a weak homogeneous field of energy.
 When you add these two laws together, the only conclusion you can come to is that matter and energy, as we now know them, had to have been created in some way that went beyond the natural laws we see operating today.
 One could say that the First and Second Laws predict a supernatural creation of the Universe.
-This agrees perfectly with what we find in Genesis 1, as we saw in the first Bible study (Science in Genesis One).
+This agrees perfectly with what we find in Genesis 1, as we saw in the Bible study – Science in Genesis One.

 We know that either energy or matter can be changed into the other.
 As we read through the creation account, we find that it states eight times that “God said,” and without further action the newly created appears.
 We also know that God’s Word has power – energy, if you will.
 It is this spiritual power of God, used through the Word, which resulted in the material matter and energy which we know today.
 This principle that the visible is a result of the invisible is expressed clearly in Hebrews 11:3 and further explained in John 1:3.
 This Scriptural principle is very important in this day and age when people tend to separate the spiritual from the “real, everyday world.”
 Here we see the creation principle that the “real, everyday world” is a direct result of the spiritual.
 This helps us to see how closely related the spiritual and the material are – how immorality can result in material problems, how Christ’s material and His spiritual suffering and death on the cross, and His material Resurrection from the dead can have very real, material, as well as spiritual blessings for us today.
 Seeing this principle which is rooted in a proper understanding of creation, we can also see why those who teach less than the physical Resurrection of Christ, for example, have fallen far short of teaching God’s Biblical revelation to man.